anusha414/aws_notes/README.md

 3. way1:- Directly in the AWS lambda UI itself you can create your code with handler event.
 4. way2:- U have to create a zip file(eg:- if it is for python zip all the necessary libraries by installing them using pip) and upload it in the Lambda funtion, make sure the handler has the .py name and the handler function name same as ur code.
 5. way3:- you can upload ur zip file from s3 buckets.
-6. Lambda function URL:- if you want the lambda to be accessible via URL you have to enable this. either with publci access or IAM access.
+6. Lambda function URL:- if you want the lambda to be accessible via URL you have to enable this. either with public access or IAM access.
 7. Environment Variable:- you can setup environment variables for ur lambda.
 8. Layers(Library):- if you want same code to be deployed on multiple lambda then use this concept

+Note:-
+whenever you want to deploy code to AWS lambda using its console then you cannot install any external libraries like "requests" because AWS does not run any pip install for u.
+Few codes run without any issue in Lambda because it comes with some pre-installed libraries when we create lambda for python runtime.
+So, if u want to make use of external libraries the u should deploy ur code via zip, because whenever AWS finds "import requests" it will search in the zipped folder if it is present or not.